aimyonnnn/spring-boot-kotlin-boilerplate/README.md

       - [Please refer to the lint rules for this project here.](.editorconfig)
     - report output
       - build/reports/ktlint
-- cors
-  - This project used **spring security** rather than WebMvcConfigurer for the cors environment.
 - docker-compose
   - If you plan to use it, you need to check the environment variables.
 - create spring batch metadata table (localhost, development and production environments.)